 8.2.3.3 The number of pipes given for the first sample in col 4 of Table 9 shall be examined for visual and dimensional requirements given in 5.2.1, 5.2.2 and 5.4.
 A pipe failing to satisfy any of these requirements shall be considered as defective.
 The lot shall be deemed to have satisfied these requirements, if the number of defectives found in the first sample are less than or equal to the corresponding acceptance number given in col 6 of Table 9.
 The lot shall be deemed not to have met these requirements, if the number of defectives found in the first sample is greater than or equal to the corresponding rejection number given in col 7 of Table 9.
 If however, the number of defectives found in the first sample lies between the corresponding acceptance and rejection numbers given in col 6 and col 7 of Table 9, second sample of size given in col 4 of Table 9 shall be taken and examined for these requirements.
 The lot shall be considered to have satisfied these requirements if the number of defectives found in the cumulative samples is less than or equal to the corresponding acceptance number given in col 6 of Table 9; otherwise not.

 Table 9 Scale of Sampling for Visual and Dimensional Requirements

-(Clause 8.2.3.1)
+(Clauses 8.2.3.1 and 8.2.3.3)